xamyl/legitidevswebsite/CONTRIBUTING.md

 ---

 Contributions are what make this project great.
-Thank you for helping improve the Legitimoose API!
+Thank you for helping improve the Legitidevs Website!